TheRetroChannel/C128-C64-Shortboard-RF-replacement/README.md

 ![pots vs fixed values](https://github.com/TheRetroChannel/C128-C64-Shortboard-RF-replacement/blob/main/Images/sb%20pots%20vs%20fixed.png)

-* OPT2 Hard reset circuit and optional reset button (C64 only): The PCB includes a hard reset circuit (the function of which is explained in the link above).
+* OPT2 Hard reset circuit and optional reset button (C64 ONLY): The PCB includes a hard reset circuit (the function of which is explained in the link above).
 Connections must be made to the EXROM (PLA pin 23) and RESET lines (CPU pin 40).
 This can be utilised in two ways:
 1. Install a push button switch directly on the RF modulator PCB - this occupies the same space as the 3.5mm audio output, so you can only have one or the other (mono audio output will still be available from the C64 mainboard AV DIN connector)

 ![audio vs reset](https://github.com/TheRetroChannel/C64-Longboard-RF-replacement/blob/main/Images/audio%20vs%20reset%20sw.png)